ryarturogi/ts-string-utils/README.md

 `findIndex`(str: string, substring: string) - Returns the index of the first occurrence of the given substring in the given string, or -1 if it is not found.

+`filter`(str: string, filter: string | RegExp, replaceWith: string = '', options: string = 'g') - Replaces all occurrences of the specified filter with the given replaceWith string in the input string, and allows for the option to specify RegExp flags for the filter.

 `format`(str: string, args: any[]) - Replaces placeholders in the given string with the corresponding values in the given args array.

 `getAllPosition`(str: string, substring: string) - Returns an array of all the indexes of a given substring in a string